Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never been precisely checked, or an item that is being divided, will certainly require a survey to locate the new edges as well as great deal lines in Wisconsin, which need to be permanently marked so they will certainly never come to be shed.
+Land that has never ever been exactly surveyed, or an item that is being split, will require a survey to find the brand-new edges as well as great deal lines in Wisconsin, which ought to be completely marked so they will certainly never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.